ja-son/carolina-stone-craftsman/src/pages/_index.md

 ---
-templateKey: landing-page
+templateKey: index-page
-title: Granite, Quartz, & Marble Countertops
+title: Granite, Marble, & Quartz Countertops | Columbia, SC
+keywords: granite coutertops, carolina stone craftsman, kitchen design, chapin granite countertops, columbia granite countertops, lexington granite countertops, newberry granite countertops
 meta-description: >
-  Looking for the best deal on marble countertops?
+  Looking for the best deal on granite, marble, or quartz countertops?
 Carolina Stone Craftsman provides the highest quality kitchen or bath counters at affordable prices in Columbia.
 image: /img/home-jumbotron-bw.jpg
-heading: Why Carolina Stone Craftsman?
-subheading: Tired of your dated or old countertops?
-We have a large selection of stone in a variety of colors to choose from.
-Design your new kitchen or bath today.
+heading: Experienced and Creative Kitchen Designers
+subheading: Columbia's leader in custom kitchen and bath countertop design, fabrication, and installation.
 phone: 803-408-3456
 mainpitch:
-  title: Free Sink When You Order Online
+  title: Why Carolina Stone Craftsman
   description: >
-    When you order online by Thanksgiving (Thursday, November 26th 2020) we will give you a sink valued up to $200 free!
+    Our experienced stone craftsmen are highly trained and work in teams to guide you through the process from design, fabrication, and installation.
+Whether it be for new construction or a remodel we provide the latest techniques and professional staff to make your project as stress-free as possible.
 description: >
   The gentleman who brought you high quality stone work at Ethen Del Priore Stonecraftsman LLC, has purchased the business formerly known as Rock Ye Tops and reopened as Carolina Stone Craftsman.
 Ethen Del Priore Stonecraftsman and Rock Ye Tops have serviced the greater Columbia area and the state of South Carolina for over 20 years.
 Although the name has changed, the core values and quality workmanship remain.
 At Carolina Stone Craftsman our team of dedicated professionals strive to provide high quality work with the personal attention that you expect from a family owned and operated business.
 intro: